 You can install WordPress on a Synology NAS in two ways.

 One option is the Synology WordPress package from Package Center.
 This installation takes care of all dependencies and most of the necessary configurations.
-This is obviously the easy way but has several limitations.
+This is the easy way, but it has several limitations.

 The other option is a download from WordPress.org.
 This is a fully manual process and, as a result, more complex.
-The advantage is full control over the installation and no limitations.
+The advantage is complete control over the installation and no limitations.

 And for the record, you can install both ways on a single Synology NAS.
 Both options do not interfere with each other.